 These secret-yet-memorable experiences create loyal fans who feel like they are “in the know” or members of a special “club” – in other words, they feel special.
 And isn’t that what great customer experience is all about?

 You don’t need to be in the movie, video game, or software industry to employ Easter eggs.
 Fun little surprises can be hidden anywhere in your customer experience too.
 For example:

 - Squaremouth, a travel insurance company, hid a $10,000 prize in its insurance policies to raise awareness about the importance of actually reading legal documents before you sign them.

 - Amazon features real pictures of employee’s dogs, as well as a link to “Meet the dogs of Amazon,” on any page reached in error.
-(This is referred to as a “404” error page, and many other sites have fun with theirs as well, including this one.)
+(This is referred to as a “404” error page, and many other sites have fun with theirs)